elmtree-askmo/cloudcannon-app/content/learn/art-history-and-literature/in-what-ways-did-philosophical-contexts-lead-artists-to-explore-human-experience-and-question-traditional-values.md

 url: /learn/art-history-and-literature/questions/in-what-ways-did-philosophical-contexts-lead-artists-to-explore-human-experience-and-question-traditional-values
 score: 9.0
 related_article1:
-    id: 165975
+    id: 165967
-    title: What techniques define Neo-Impressionism, and how are they applied in George Seurat's A Sunday on La Grande Jatte?
+    title: >-
+        What role did technological progress during the Industrial Revolution play in the development of new artistic techniques?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/what-techniques-define-neoimpressionism-and-how-are-they-applied-in-george-seurats-a-sunday-on-la-grande-jatte
+    url: /learn/art-history-and-literature/questions/what-role-did-technological-progress-during-the-industrial-revolution-play-in-the-development-of-new-artistic-techniques
 related_article2:
-    id: 165965
+    id: 165969
-    title: What are the key characteristics of Realism and how do they differ from Romanticism?
+    title: >-
+        In what ways did political upheaval lead to a shift in power structures and the development of political self-consciousness in art?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/what-are-the-key-characteristics-of-realism-and-how-do-they-differ-from-romanticism
+    url: /learn/art-history-and-literature/questions/in-what-ways-did-political-upheaval-lead-to-a-shift-in-power-structures-and-the-development-of-political-selfconsciousness-in-art
 related_article3:
-    id: 165972
+    id: 165974
-    title: How does Romanticism's emphasis on emotion and nature manifest in Théodore Géricault's The Raft of Medusa?
+    title: >-
+        How did Impressionism's focus on light and color influence works like Claude Monet's Impression (Sunrise)?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/how-does-romanticisms-emphasis-on-emotion-and-nature-manifest-in-thodore-gricaults-the-raft-of-medusa
+    url: /learn/art-history-and-literature/questions/how-did-impressionisms-focus-on-light-and-color-influence-works-like-claude-monets-impression-sunrise
 related_article4:
-    id: 165971
+    id: 165975
+    title: >-
-    title: What are the defining characteristics of Realism, and how are they exemplified in Jean-François Millet's The Gleaners?
+        What techniques define Neo-Impressionism, and how are they applied in George Seurat's A Sunday on La Grande Jatte?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/what-are-the-defining-characteristics-of-realism-and-how-are-they-exemplified-in-jeanfranois-millets-the-gleaners
+    url: /learn/art-history-and-literature/questions/what-techniques-define-neoimpressionism-and-how-are-they-applied-in-george-seurats-a-sunday-on-la-grande-jatte
 related_article5:
-    id: 165963
+    id: 165976
-    title: How did urbanization and technological advancements impact modern art during the Industrial Revolution?
+    title: >-
+        How did Post-Impressionism's emphasis on structure and form differ from Impressionism, as seen in Paul Cezanne's Still Life with Water Jug?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/how-did-urbanization-and-technological-advancements-impact-modern-art-during-the-industrial-revolution
+    url: /learn/art-history-and-literature/questions/how-did-postimpressionisms-emphasis-on-structure-and-form-differ-from-impressionism-as-seen-in-paul-cezannes-still-life-with-water-jug
 ---

 &nbsp;